Blaise Matuidi: International career

 After failing to appear at international level for nearly two years, on 5 August 2010, Matuidi was called up to the senior team for the first time by new manager Laurent Blanc for the team's friendly match against Norway on 11 August 2010.
 He failed to make an appearance in the match, but was called back into the team the following month as an injury replacement for UEFA Euro 2012 qualification matches against Belarus and Bosnia and Herzegovina.
 Matuidi made his international debut in the team's 2–0 victory over Bosnia and Herzegovina, appearing as a substitute.
 On 29 March 2011, he made his first start in the team's 0–0 draw with Croatia.

 Matuidi was named in France's squad for Euro 2012 but did not make an appearance in the tournament due to injury.
 He appeared nine times during 2014 FIFA World Cup qualification and impressed in midfield in the team's 3–0 play-off defeat of Ukraine at the Stade de France to secure qualification.

 Matuidi scored his first international goal with a scissor kick in a 2–0 friendly win against the Netherlands on 5 March 2014.

 On 13 May 2014, Matuidi was named in Didier Deschamps' squad for the 2014 World Cup.
 On 8 June, he scored twice as France defeated Jamaica 8–0 in their final World Cup warm-up match.

 Matuidi started alongside Paul Pogba and Yohan Cabaye in midfield in France's opening match of the tournament, a 3–0 defeat of Honduras.
 In the second match, Matuidi scored his first goal in a competitive international as Les Bleus beat Switzerland 5–2 and qualified for the knockout stage.

 In May 2016, Matuidi was named by national side manager Deschamps to France's 23-man squad for Euro 2016, hosted on home soil.
 On 3 July, Matuidi assisted Olivier Giroud's opening goal in the quarter-finals of the tournament at the Stade de France, as the host nation defeated Iceland 5–2.
 He started in the final of the tournament on 10 July, where France suffered a 1–0 extra-time defeat to Portugal.

-On 17 May 2018, he was called up to the 23-man French squad for the 2018 FIFA World Cup in Russia.
-On 15 July, Matuidi started in France's 4–2 victory against Croatia in the final of the tournament.
+On 17 May 2018, he was called up to the 23-man France national squad for the 2018 FIFA World Cup in Russia.
+On 15 July, Matuidi started out of position on the left wing in France's 4–2 victory against Croatia in the final of the tournament.